GustafEnebog/sapperlot/README.md

 ![Soft handling of wrong user input](assets/images/cli_error_handling.png)

 ### Features Left to Implement (Out of Scope Features for a future release)
-* Develop application for smartphones.
+- Develop application for smartphones.
-* Options for ordering custom toppings.
+- Options for ordering custom toppings.
-* Email confirmation when the order is placed.
+- Email confirmation when the order is placed.
-* Provide the customer with the opportunity to pay online.
+- Provide the customer with the opportunity to pay online.
-* Provide the customer with an expected wait time dependent on current live orders.
+- Provide the customer with an expected wait time dependent on current live orders.
 - Providing graphic illustrations of aircraft data in general (graphs can be implemented in a CLI via e.g. pandas API)
 - The addition of a Bell curve to the Meta data function
 - Adding an edit_data and an delete_data function
 - Review of complete code structure (espcialy the user selection process) to to evaluate if repeating code patterns could be abstracted away into separate functions in order to decrease complexity
 - Create function to allow user to create new airplane categories/new tabs in google sheet
 - Add units to answer in interpolation function
+- Store calculated interpolated values in a new tab in aircraft_data sheet

 ## UX Design